intercontinental-academia/intercontinental-academia.github.io/content/Mentors/damasio.md

 firstname: Antonio
 lastname: Damasio
 image: "/damasio.jpg"
-title_and_institution: David Dornsife Chair, Professor of Neuroscience, Psychology, and Philosophy; Director of the Brain and Creativity Institute at the University of Southern California
+title_and_institution: Professor of Neuroscience, Psychology, and Philosophy; Director of the Brain and Creativity Institute at the University of Southern California
 presentation: 'Antonio Damasio is a neurologist and neuroscientist, expert in the brain processes underlying emotions, feelings, and consciousness.
 His findings have been applied to understand the role of affect in decision-making, spanning the disciplines